-Existing TRQs could play an important role if tariffs are placed on UK exports/imports to and from the EU.
-A TRQ allows a certain amount of product to be imported at a lower tariff, but once the quota has been reached, tariffs are applied at the higher rate.
+Tariff rate quotas (TRQs) could play an important role if tariffs are placed on UK exports/imports to and from the EU.
+A TRQ allows a certain amount of product to be imported at a lower tariff but once the quota has been reached, tariffs are applied at the higher rate.

-In practice, most EU trade is determined by TRQs rather than the higher bound tariffs and these determine internal price.
-Some TRQ agreements are available to all trading parties (erga omnes), while some are available only to specific trading countries (country-specific).
+EU trade seldom relies on the WTO agreed bound tariffs as these are usually high for agricultural goods and generally designed to prevent trade.
+This is where TRQs can be used.
+Some TRQ agreements are available to all trading parties, while some are available only to specific trading countries.